babinyurii/python_code_snippets_to_tackle_NGS_data/README.md

 `split_fasta()` splits fasta file containing multiple records into the corresponding number of fasta files

-`cat_fasta()` concatenates sequece records from one multifasta file or several files into one sequence and writes it as fasta
+`cat_fasta()` concatenates sequences from one multifasta file or several files into one sequence and writes it as fasta

 `plot_contigs_cover_gc()` takes SPAdes assembler output (fasta file containing contigs) and creates two plots: GC distribution and GC content vs contigs coverage: